jbertovic/tdameritradeclient/Readme.md

+....Still in progress.
+Drop me a line for any thoughts or features.

 ## Description

 A client that uses the TD Ameritrade API as described on (http://developer.tdameritrade.com).
 The client does not currently handle authorization and assumes you have a valid auth token which is set through an environmental variable (see below).
 See tests as examples on how to use.